marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 4. Application Profile and EPG Configuration for AWS

-ACI in Cloud doesn't use the concept of **Bridge Domain**, they don't have any representation in Cloud, that's why IP ranges were defined as part of VRF configuration.
+ACI in Cloud doesn't use the concept of **Bridge Domain**, they don't have any representation in Cloud, that's why IP ranges were defined as part of the VRF configuration.

 **EPGs** can be now created and attached to VRF directly.